-Join Jen Kramer for an in-depth discussion in this video Combining small and large grids in a single page, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Combining small and large grids in a single page, part of Learning Foundation 4.

 So, what if you want to have a one multi-column layout for phones, and small screens, but maybe some sort of multi-column layout for larger screens.
 Is that possible in anyway with foundation?
 Well, it sure is.
 And I'm going to show you how to set that up here in this next video by combining the small grid and the large grid.
 So I have open here inside of supplying text 2, grid.html, if you continue to watch these videos in order.
 But this is the ending point of the previous video, you're all set to go.
 Those of you who are jumping in, there is a grid.html file inside of your exercise files folder that you can pull open and follow along.
 As the page gets smaller, the text starts to overlap in the three and the nine combination up here on the top.

 So what I'd like to do is I'd like to change this layout.
 From one quarter, three quarter sort of layout here, to what if it goes 50 50 as the screen gets smaller.
 So we'll still have the two columns next to each other.
 But they'll both take up half of the page.
 I can do that simply by adding another class here.
 In addition to large three I'm going to add small-6.
 And likewise down here in the second item here small-6.
 Then of course I need to change my text so instead of three small columns we'll say three large columns but six small columns.